aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/_index.md

 ---
-title: "Custom Barcode Size Java – Advanced Settings and Optimization"
+title: "Set Barcode Size Java – Advanced Settings and Optimization"
 linktitle: Advanced Settings and Optimization
 second_title: Aspose.BarCode Java API
-description: "Learn how to set a custom barcode size in Java using Aspose.BarCode.
+description: "Learn how to set barcode size java in Java using Aspose.BarCode.
 Optimize image resolution, configure barcode dimensions, and master advanced settings for seamless integration."
 weight: 29
 url: /java/advanced-settings-and-optimization/
-date: 2025-11-27
+date: 2026-02-09
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Custom Barcode Size Java – Advanced Settings and Optimization
+# Set Barcode Size Java – Advanced Settings and Optimization

 ## Introduction

 Ready to fine‑tune your barcode generation in Java?
-In this tutorial we’ll show you **how to set a custom barcode size in Java** with Aspose.BarCode, while also covering image‑resolution tweaks, orientation control, and other advanced settings.
+In this tutorial we’ll show you **how to set barcode size java** with Aspose.BarCode, while also covering image‑resolution tweaks, orientation control, and other advanced settings.
 Whether you’re building a point‑of‑sale system, a warehouse tracking app, or any solution that relies on crisp, correctly‑sized barcodes, mastering these options will make your implementation more reliable and visually consistent.

 ## Quick Answers
 - **What is the primary way to set a custom barcode size in Java?** Use the `setXDimension` and `setBarHeight` (or `setImageWidth`/`setImageHeight`) methods on the `BarcodeGenerator` object.